New York State Idling Regulation (6 NYCRR 217-3)

 ACT One-Time Fleet Reporting Requirement (6 NYCRR 218-4.2)

-Entities required to complete and submit the report are those that either:
+Entities, generally defined as the highest parent or governing body/entity, required to complete and submit report(s) are those that either:

-- had gross annual revenues greater than 50 million USD in the U.S. for the 2019 tax year, including revenues from all subsidiaries, divisions, or branches, and had one or more vehicles under common ownership or control that were operated in New York State in 2019; OR
+- had combined gross annual revenues greater than 50 million USD in the U.S. for the 2019 tax year, including revenues from all subsidiaries, divisions, or branches, and had one or more vehicles under common ownership or control that were operated in New York State in 2019; OR

 - were a broker or organization that dispatched 50 or more vehicles into or throughout New York State in the 2019 calendar year; OR